-- Proposed Action: Construction of a Line of Protection (LOP) consisting of a buried seawall/armored levee along a majority of the Fort Wadsworth Oakwood Beach reach (approximately 80%) serving as the first line of defense against severe coastal surge flooding and wave forces.
-The remainder of the LOP would consist of a T-Type vertical floodwall, levee and in the Oakwood Beach area a mosaic of habitats (tidal wetlands, maritime forest/scrub-shrub habitat, low marsh and high marsh acres of living shoreline).
-In addition, construct interior drainage areas, which would include tide gates, sluice gates, stormwater outfall structures, road raisings, and excavated ponds. - Location of Action: The Project area is located on the eastern side of the south shoreline of Staten Island, in Richmond County, New York, and encompasses a reach approximately 5.3 miles long from Fort Wadsworth to Oakwood Beach.
-The principal neighborhoods along the Project area from east to west are South Beach, Midland Beach, New Dorp Beach, and Oakwood Beach. - Type of Statement: Draft Environmental Impact Statement (EIS) - Lead Agency: U.S. Army Corps of Engineers, New York District.
+Proposed Action: Construction of a Line of Protection (LOP) consisting of a buried

+Location of Action: The Project area is located on the eastern side of the south shoreline of

+Staten Island, in Richmond County, New York, and encompasses a reach approximately 5.3 miles long from Fort Wadsworth to Oakwood Beach.
+The principal neighborhoods along the Project area from east to west are South Beach, Midland Beach, New Dorp Beach, and Oakwood Beach.

+Type of Statement: Final Environmental Impact Statement (EIS)

+Lead Agency: U.S. Army Corps of Engineers, New York District.

-More Information: For further information please contact: Ms. Catherine Alcoba Project Biologist U.S. Army Corps of Engineers - Planning 26 Federal Plaza - Room 2151 New York, NY 10278-0090 Telephone: 917-790-8216
+More Information: For further information please contact:

+Ms. Catherine Alcoba Project Biologist

+U.S. Army Corps of Engineers - Planning

+26 Federal Plaza - Room 2151 New York, NY 10278-0090 Telephone: 917-790-8216